 - Finely chopped coriander leaves to garnish

-- Cover with a steam release lid and when the sprouts are 3/4th cooked add garam masala and salt and cook till done.
+- Cover with a steam release lid and when the sprouts are 3/4th cooked add garam masala and cook till done.
+The usal should be moist.

-- Add fresh coconut and mix well.
+- Add freshly scraped coconut and mix well.
 Garnish with coriander leaves.

 - Serve hot with chapatis or as a side dish with dal rice.